-The NCAA men's basketball tournament, which tipped off today, is colloquially known as "March Madness."
+The NCAA men's basketball tournament is colloquially known as "March Madness."
 Other staples of the 65-team tourney's unique lingo include "Sweet 16," "Final Four," and the "Big Dance."
 How and when did these terms originate?

 March Madness traces back to Illinois' statewide high-school basketball tournament, which began in 1908.
 In 1939, an official with the Illinois High School Association, Henry V. Porter, penned an article called "March Madness" for the organization's in-house magazine.
 "A little March madness may complement and contribute to sanity and help keep society on an even keel," he wrote.
 Three years later, he followed up with a poem, "Basketball Ides of March," which read in part: "A sharp-shooting mite is king tonight/ The Madness of March is running."